What is strategic sourcing?

 The process involves businesses working in-house or outsourcing their procurement model to professionals, to create the best strategic sourcing model based on what has been provided.
 Through this, businesses are able to focus on their revenue-generating activities with more attention.

-As part of the sourcing process, what the organisation buys, from whom, at what price and what volume are all analysed.
+As part of the sourcing process, what the organization buys, from whom, at what price, and what volume are all analyzed.
 Strategic sourcing differs from conventional purchasing as it places emphasis on the entire life-cycle of a product, rather than its initial purchase price.